Tarot in Literature I

 suscitasti fellon contro l'Impero.

-you tried to darken the Sun of Austria, you rogue
+you tried to darken the Sun of Austria; you traitor,

 A ruinous politics

-In the Almanacco della Commedia Umana per il 1886 (Almanac of the Human Comedy for 1866) published by Sonzogno appeared a satire on economic, social and political life of Italy made with tarots.
-The work, which has title of Il Nuovo Giuoco dei Tarocchi (The new Game of Tarots), has been written combining two quatrains to each Triumph card, which figures were freely moulded for the occasion and framed by sketches of allegorical type.
+In the Almanacco della Commedia Umana per il 1886 (Almanac of the Human Comedy for 1866), published by Sonzogno, appeared a satire done with tarots on the economic, social and political life of Italy.
+The work, which has the title Il Nuovo Giuoco dei Tarocchi (The new Game of Tarots), was written giving two quatrains to each Triumph card, the figures of which were freely moulded for the occasion and framed by sketches of an allegorical type.

-The Magician is associated to Agostino Depretis, Prime Minister of the time; the verses that accompany the card of the Pope (Leone XIII) appear as a heavy accuse of radical type to the Vatican richness; the card of the Emperor critics the Foreign Minister Pasquale Mancini, guilty of the new combination between Austria and Germany; the Hanged Man becomes the good taxpayer overburden by taxes, particularly those of the tenth of war and on the mill.
+The Magician is associated with Agostino Depretis, Prime Minister of the time; the verses that accompany the card of the Pope (Leo XIII) appear as a heavy accusation of a radical type to the Vatican's riches; the card of the Emperor criticicizes Foreign Minister Pasquale Mancini, guilty of the new alliance with Austria and Germany; the Hanged Man becomes the good taxpayer overburden by taxes, particularly those of the tenth of war and on milled goods.

-Really expressive are the verses that accompany the card of Tower (figure 10) against the colonial politics of the government, which had occupied Assab bay in 1870 and Massawa in 1885.
-Prophetical verses, we daresay, as they foresaw the decay of Italian ambitions in Eritrea that happened one year later in Dogali, on January the 25th 1887.
+Really expressive are the verses that accompany the Tower card (figure 10) against the colonial politics of the government, which had occupied Assab Bay in 1870 and Massawa in 1885.
+Prophetic verses, we daresay, as they foresaw the decay of Italian ambitions in Eritrea that occurred one year later in Dogali, on January 25th 1887.

 Here are the verses: